 How to Store Buckeyes

-Buckeyes can be easily frozen, stored in the refrigerator, or at room temperature if you’ll be eating them within a day or two.
+Buckeyes can be frozen, stored in the refrigerator, or at room temperature if you eat them within a day or two.
 Simply store them in an airtight container wherever you choose to store them.

 - ¾ c Creamy Peanut Butter Can also use crunchy for more texture